Nacriema/Learn-Japanese-Through-Sentences/README.md

 # Learn-Japanese-Through-Sentences
 Learning Japanese from difference sources.
+Target efficiency in Japanese (N1)

 ## 1. NHK
 ### a.
 Japanese for work